SRT Climb Systems

 Hard to know when to retire cord

-Inconsistent performance because of variables inherit to using friction hitches
+Inconsistent performance because of variables inherent to friction hitches

 Slow to install or uninstall